John Coape Sherbrooke: Retirement and death

 Sherbrooke continued to work actively into 1817, concentrating on reforming the colony's public finances, but once again was set back by his failing health.
 He found that the cold Canadian winters helped bring on recurrences of his malaria, and also suffered a paralytic stroke on 6 February 1818.
 He handed over his duties to Charles Lennox, 4th Duke of Richmond on 30 July and sailed for home.
 He reached England in September and spent much time recuperating at the spas of Bath and Cheltenham while living at Calverton in Nottinghamshire.
 He was promoted to general on 27 May 1825 and died at Calverton on 14 February 1830.

 Family

 Sherbrooke married Katherina (died 15 May 1856), the daughter of Reginald Pyndar, rector of Madresfield, on 24 August 1811 at Areley Kings.
-They had no children.
+They had no children of their own, but had adopted a boy in 1813.

 Personality and legacy

 Sherbrooke was well-known for his short temper and abrasive language, with Wellington noting that he was the most passionate man he had ever met.
 Henry Edward Bunbury said of him that:

 While he resided in Nova Scotia, his home was at Birch Cove on Bedford Basin, near Halifax.
 Named Sherwood, it eventually lent its name to the neighbourhoods of Sherwood Park and Sherwood Heights.
 The community of Sherbrooke, Nova Scotia also bears his name.
 Other honorific eponyms are listed below: